software-testing-bootcamp/S2E2-process-automation-RPA-with-jenkins-and-test-automation-tools/README.md

   2. Set your DatabaseManager.java file with your MySQL Database connection credentials

-  3. Download latest CoinMarketCap APK from it's website and set "appium:app" capability's value on "PlatformManager.java"  file
+  3. Download latest CoinMarketCap APK from its website and set "appium:app" capability's value on "PlatformManager.java"  file

   4. Start Appium server from your Terminal or Command Prompt "Appium &"

-  5. To check the Automation on your computer, right lick on the TestNG suite XML files and run or execute the following commands.
+  5. To check the Automation on your computer, right click on the TestNG suite XML files and run or execute the following commands.

       cd ${JAVA_PROJECT_DIRECTORY}
       mvn clean test -Dsurefire.suiteXmlFiles=src/test/java/suites/APIGroup.xml